julianladisch/paia-wiki/Confirmations.md

 * `option.about` (1..1)?: Textual description or label of the option
 * `option.default` (0..1): true/false whether this option is selected by default (if not given: false if option.id is given, true otherwise)

-The confirmation request, if given, MUST include all confirmations, including those already confirmed by the client with a confirmation response.
+The confirmation request, if given by `doc.confirm`, MUST include all confirmations, including those already confirmed by the client with a confirmation response.
+It's up to the client how to show multiple confirmations (step-by-step, all-in-one-screen...).

-The field `doc.error` MUST also be set if confirmations are given.
+The field `doc.error` MUST also be given if `doc.confirm` exists (for backwards compatibility with clients not aware of confirmations)

 ## confirmation response